Lou Holtz: Notre Dame

 Holtz's 1993 Irish team ended the season with an 11–1 record and ranked second in the final AP poll.
-Although the Florida State Seminoles were defeated by the Irish in a battle of unbeatens during the regular season and both teams had only 1 loss at season's end (Notre Dame lost to seventeenth-ranked Boston College), FSU was then voted national champion in the final 1993 AP and Coaches Poll.
+Although the Florida State Seminoles were defeated by the Irish in a battle of unbeatens during the regular season and both teams had only one loss at season's end (Notre Dame lost to seventeenth-ranked Boston College), FSU was then voted national champion in the final 1993 AP and Coaches Poll.
 Between 1988 and 1993, Holtz's teams posted an overall 64–9–1 record.
 He also took the Irish to bowl games for nine consecutive seasons, still a Notre Dame record.

 Following an investigation in 1999, the NCAA placed Notre Dame on two years probation for extra benefits provided to football players between 1993 and 1999 by Kim Dunbar, a South Bend bookkeeper involved in a $1.4 million embezzlement scheme at her employer, as well as one instance of academic fraud that occurred under Holtz's successor, Bob Davie.
 The NCAA found that Holtz and members of his staff learned of the violations but failed to make appropriate inquiry or to take prompt action, finding Holtz's efforts "inadequate."

 On September 13, 2008, Lou Holtz was invited back to the campus where a statue of the former coach was unveiled.
 The ceremony took place during the weekend of the Notre Dame/Michigan game, almost twenty-two years to the day after Holtz coached his first Notre Dame team against the Wolverines.

 Occasionally, despite his lack of success with the New York Jets, he was rumored to be leaving Notre Dame for the NFL.
-Following a 6–10 season in 1990 and an 8-8 showing in 1991, the Minnesota Vikings were rumored to replace Jerry Burns with Holtz.
+Following a 6–10 season in 1990 and an 8–8 showing in 1991, the Minnesota Vikings were rumored to replace Jerry Burns with Holtz.
 However, Holtz denied these rumors each of those two seasons.
 Holtz remained at Notre Dame; the Vikings, meanwhile, hired Dennis Green to replace the retired Jerry Burns.
-Ironically, as shown below, Holtz nearly replaced Green five years later.

 First retirement

-Lou Holtz left Notre Dame after the 1996 season and walked away from a lifetime contract for undisclosed reasons.
+Lou Holtz left Notre Dame after the 1996 season.
 In 1996, two members of the Minnesota Vikings's ownership board, Wheelock Whitney and Jaye F. Dyer, reportedly contacted Holtz.
 They wanted to bring him in to replace Dennis Green.
 Of the rumors surrounding the reasons for Holtz's retirement, one of them was the possible Vikings head coaching position.